 The TV may not be able to pass incompatible digital audio signals on the coaxial digital audio output.
-These signals may pass to other devices, however, on the IEEE 1394 cable.
+These signals may pass to other devices, however, on IEEE 1394 cables.

 3. Digital Control Signal

 The TV can serve as the control center for IEEE 1394 audio/video devices, such as VCRs, A/V Discs, tuners, cable boxes, and amplifiers that are compatible with the following IEEE 1394 control standards.